diroyer/Death/README.md

   The initial infection stage.
 A self-replicating virus that targets ELF64 binaries.

 - **Pestilence**
-  The virus is now polymorphic, the infected binaries are now encrypted, and there is anti-debugging techniques.
+  Polymorphic part, the infected binaries are encrypted and there is anti-debugging techniques.

 - **War**
-  The chaos begins.
   This stage introduces **metamorphic** techniques, rewriting its signature each generation.

 - **Death**
   The final form.
 Fully metamorphic and nearly untraceable.